 However, no matter what time of year it is, no matter how hot the daytime is, you should always layer up.

 One of the things I love about living in San Francisco is there’s so much to do.
 If you want to hang outside in the city, you can visit one of the many parks, including the Golden Gate Park and Dolores Park.
-There are a variety of theater and live music options and fine dining galore.
+There are a variety of theater and live music options and fine dining galore, as well.
 San Francisco truly has an incredible restaurant scene.

-Although families with children tend to move to the Bay area suburbs for lower prices and more space, the city’s public schools achieve higher student success rates than those in other highly urban areas.
-For example, San Francisco Unified School District students scored higher proficiency levels than California students statewide in both English Arts and Math.
+Although families with children tend to move to the Bay Area suburbs for lower prices and more space, the city’s public schools achieve higher student success rates than those in other highly urban areas.
+For example, in 2022, San Francisco Unified School District students scored higher proficiency levels than California students statewide in both English Arts and Math.

 One cool thing about the district is its Choice Enrollment process, which allows students to request placement in any school in the district instead of zoning them to a specific neighborhood school.
 When there’s more demand than seats available, assignments are made based on “tie-breakers,” which vary depending on the program.
 To learn more, see these tips on choosing San Francisco schools.